willstepp/writings/joseph-the-son/jts.md

 “Some of us working our ass off while others get to kick back and relax,” Jesse added.

 “I been working.
-I been working all morning.
 Look at my hands.”

 “What you been doing?”

 “Tearing out the garden at Jacob’s farm.”

-“Bullshit,” Jesse said, “Show me.”
+“Bullshit,” Jesse said, “Show me the garden.”

 Jesse rose from the table and walked towards Joseph.